Anshc22/Sportify-Hotkeys-Toastify-/README.md

 # Spotify-Hotkeys-Toastify-
 Software to use hotkeys to play | pause | Change Song | Adjust Volume for Spotify when its opened in the background.

+## Prerequisites

+- Create App and initialise Spotify Client id from this.
+- Use "http://localhost:2205/callback" for redirect url.

 ## Instructions

 - Open Exe file downloaded from the releases.
-- Enter Client Id and Client Secret for Spotify.
+- Enter Client Id and Client Secret for Spotify generated before.
 - Have Spotify App (Not the web version) opened in the background.

 ### Hotkeys